"It would be hard to match the level of technology available at MidMichigan." - David Roden, M.D., Otolayrngologist

 - Digital mammography – This technology takes an electronic image of the breast and stores it directly in a computer.
 The images can be easily retrieved and sent electronically.
 They can also be enhanced, magnified or manipulated for further evaluation.

-- Gamma Knife ® - This noninvasive technology is the gold standard for treatement of brain tumors and other brain abnormalities.
+- Gamma Knife ® Perfexion - This noninvasive technology is the gold standard for treatment of brain tumors and other brain abnormalities.
 MidMichigan's Gamma Knife is one of only two such machines available in Michigan and one of only 165 units worldwide.

 - Lithotripsy - MidMichigan is part of a consortium of area hospitals that operates a mobile lithotripsy unit to treat kidney stones through extracorporeal shock waves.